Unstructured-IO/unstructured/docs/source/ingest/configs/chunking_config.rst

   series of ``Title`` elements) until a section reaches a length of n characters.
 Only operative for the ``"by_title"`` chunking strategy.
 Defaults to `max_characters` which combines chunks whenever space allows.
 Specifying 0 for this argument suppresses combining of small chunks.
+* ``include_orig_elements (default: True)``: Adds the document elements consolidated to form each chunk to the ``chunk.metadata.orig_elements: list[Element]`` metadata field.
+Setting this to false allows for somewhat smaller payloads when you don't need that metadata.
 * ``max_characters (Default: 500)``: Combine elements into chunks no larger than n characters (hard max).
 No chunk with text longer than this value will appear in the output stream.
 * ``multipage_sections (Default: True)``: When False, in addition to section boundaries, page